 18. Course(s) at the Graduate Schools of partner institutes abroad (variable)

-E.g. The Queen’s Foundation for Ecumenical Theological Education in Birmingham (UK), and partner institutes with which the faculty has a joint or double PhD agreement.
+E.g. The Queen’s Foundation for Ecumenical Theological Education in Birmingham (UK), and other partner institutes with which the faculty has a joint or double PhD agreement.

 19. Visit of one inaugural lecture and four dissertation defenses at the Vrije Universiteit (3 EC).